Gearzly/stich-live/memory-bank/systemPatterns.md

 - Service reorganization tracked as separate todo items
 - Status updates after each completed task
 - Clear descriptions with specific error counts and file locations

+## Firebase-Native Advanced Features Architecture

+A comprehensive pattern for implementing enterprise-grade features using Firebase services instead of external infrastructure.
+This includes using Firestore for complex permission systems, Realtime Database for real-time collaboration, Firebase Storage for file management, and Firebase Functions for business logic.
+The pattern emphasizes encryption for sensitive data, role-based access control through custom claims, and leveraging Firebase's built-in scalability for advanced features.

+### Examples

+- Firebase Realtime Database for live chat and collaboration
+- Firestore security rules for role-based access control
+- Firebase Functions with encrypted secret storage
+- Firebase Analytics for comprehensive user tracking
+- honoToFirebase adapter for seamless function integration